Andrea Herrera Bórquez

 PhD Student in Economic Geography at LSE.

 Hi, I’m Andrea Herrera, an Economic Geography PhD candidate specializing in Urban Economics.
 I am studying the effects of urban planning and transport infrastructure on housing outcomes and the spatial distribution of economic activity and people using Quantitative Spatial Models.
-I am interested in learning about the spatial determinants of intergenerational mobility, spatial inequalities, segregation, and gender inequalities.
+I am also interested in learning about the spatial determinants of intergenerational mobility, spatial inequalities, environmental issues, and gender inequalities.

 This is my CV.